Alternative Treatments for Diabetes

 - Beware of commercial claims of what herbal products can do.
 Look for scientific-based sources of information.

 - Select brands carefully.
-Only purchase brands that list the herb's common and scientific name, the name and address of the manufacturer, a batch and lot number, expiration date, dosage guidelines, and potential side effects.
+Only purchase brands that list the herb's common and scientific name, the name and address of the manufacturer, a batch and lot number, expiration date, dosage guidelines, along with potential side effects.